Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 | void pushOperation(:ref:`EntityStorage<nested_class_EntityStorage>` & storage, const :ref:`Entity<class_Entity>` & entity);                          |
 +------------------------------------------------------------------------------------------------------------------------------------------------------+

-``pushOperation`` is method created in order to make it clear, that this body is responsible for push data into storage.
+``pushOperation`` is a method created in order to make it clear, that this body is responsible for push data into storage.

 .. _class_method_ScenePlayStorage_loadEntityFromStorage_private: